Laravel-Bangladesh/docs/artisan.md

 <a name="programmatically-executing-commands"></a>
 ## Programmatically Executing Commands

 Sometimes you may wish to execute an Artisan command outside of the CLI.
 For example, you may wish to fire an Artisan command from a route or controller.
 You may use the `call` method on the `Artisan` facade to accomplish this.
-The `call` method accepts either the command's name or class as the first argument, and an array of command parameters as the second argument.
+The `call` method accepts the name of the command as the first argument, and an array of command parameters as the second argument.
 The exit code will be returned:

     Route::get('/foo', function () {
         $exitCode = Artisan::call('email:send', [